Parenthetical Citations

 - If the author’s name appears in your sentence, you need not repeat it in your parenthetical reference:

-Kagen claims that the Spartans subordinated the needs of the “individual and the family to the needs of the state” (4).
+Kagen explains that the Spartans subordinated the needs of the “individual and the family to the needs of the state” (4).

 - For sources listed by title, use a shortened version of the title, one that includes its first word (excluding A, An, or The) so readers can quickly find it on the alphabetical list of works cited, for example: